 If Shanny gets fired the QB job is going to be competed for in 2014.

 c'mon man! - can you really see a HC like Gruden or Cowher stating that he wants to have "benching Griffin authority as part of the hiring process"

 this poster claims that he's been watching NFL games for about 50 years ….

 that post shows a complete lack of knowledge IMO

-SM - we are looking for football players who have “the personality, the competitiveness and the passion for the game and who understand it’s all about the team and that we’re going to take care of each other, no matter what"
+We are looking for players and coaches who have “the personality, the competitiveness and the passion for the game and who understand that it’s all about the team and that we’re going to take care of each other, no matter what" - S. McCloughan